 So whether you’re looking to take your training and race analysis to the next level (thus enabling you to regale/bore your friends and family with details of your VO2 max, resting heart rate and running dynamics) or you’re simply taking your first tentative step into running watches, we've got the top models from Garmin right here for you.

-Note: the following watches are ranked from cheapest to most expensive according to RRP - prices may vary over time.
+The following watches are ranked from cheapest to most expensive according to RRP at time of writing - prices may vary over time.

 1. Garmin Forerunner 10